 All instructions and screenshots use the default window layout.
-If you want to follow the instructions, we recommend to set the EB GUIDE Studio window to default layout by selecting Layout > Reset to default layout.
+If you want to follow the instructions, we recommend to set the EB GUIDE Studio or EB GUIDE Monitor window to default layout by selecting Layout > Reset to default layout.

 Instantiators allow creating lists dynamically during run-time.
-Based on a datapool item of a list type, an instantiator displays all list elements in a pre-defined layout.
+Based on a datapool item of type list, an instantiator displays all list elements in a pre-defined layout.
 If the content of the datapool item is modified, so is the appearance of the instantiator.